Who Killed Miracle?: Production and release

-The film was written, directed, and produced by Scott Reynard, and executive produced by Sandy Flanagan, and associatively produced by Nola Wuttunee.
+The film was written, directed, and produced by Scott Renyard, and executive produced by Sandy Flanagan, and associatively produced by Nola Wuttunee.
 It was edited by Maja Zdanowski, sound edited by Kevin Harwood, and the cinematographer was Goran Basaric.
 The soundtrack and scores of the film was composed by Heather Kenski, while August Schellenberg narrated the film.

-Reynard utilized previously unseen archival footage of Miracle’s rescue, scenes from her life in captivity, and interviewed with key individuals involved in her story to reveal the chain of events leading up to her death.
-The budget of the documentary is approximately $200,000.
-In 2022, Scott Reynard published an 202-paged long illustrated screenplay of the documentary, titled Who Killed Miracle?
+Renyard utilized previously unseen archival footage of Miracle’s rescue, scenes from her life in captivity, and interviewed with key individuals involved in her story to reveal the chain of events leading up to her death.
+In 2022, Scott Renyard published an 202-paged long illustrated screenplay of the documentary, titled Who Killed Miracle?.